asiakay/asiakay/README.md

 - 🚀 **Let's Collaborate:** I'm always excited about new projects and collaborations.
 Feel free to reach out, and let's turn ideas into reality!

-Looking forward to connecting and making a difference together! 🚀 #CodeAndCreate
+Looking forward to connecting and making a difference together! 🚀

 ## Professional Project Portfolio wiki
 [click to view](https://github.com/asiakay/asiakay/wiki)